buzcarter/UkeGeeks/README.md

 - Added a **DELETE SONG** button to the EDITOR
 - Added a **SONGBOOK** button when viewing a song (to go back)
+- Sorted the song list by artist and song name + layout change for better search

 - Various pseudo-security fixes (.gitignore, separate config file, preventing some things to READ only users, ...)
 - Switched some calls to HTTPS